sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 When negotiating non-standard terms, please engage Deal Desk through the #deal-desk Slack Channel or at dealdesk@sourcegraph.com for approval.
 A list of our non-standard deal terms and our deal approval matrix can be found here: [Order Form review Guide](https://docs.google.com/document/d/1xOFBtx3Me592fEVAp6SPDCosGtp--0fdVsaHPFx3SCs/edit)

 Deal Desk will review the Order Form once you submit the CPQ quote for approval .
-Every quote requires Deal Desk´s approval.
+Every quote requires Deal Desk's approval.
 Please find additional information on how to use CPQ here: [CPQ JOB AID](https://docs.google.com/document/d/1Lp_0Y6g6AR0p5jpMVXkANQvxWv26Eutik-dTIaeQJfc/edit#)

 #### How do I submit a document for signature?

-For contract signatures (OFs, MSAs, POCs or DPAs) please create a new envelope in Docusign and add the following recipient's names and email addresses:
+Deal Desk will always provide you with a stamped copy of the document that is under approval.
+So once you receive your stamped contract, please create a new envelope in Docusign and add the following recipient's names and email addresses:

-1. Deal Desk´s Stamp
-   Email: nicky.comber@sourcegraph.com
-2. Customer´s Signature
+1. Customer´s Signature
    Email: xxxx
-3. Sourcegraph´s Financial Controller´s Signature
+2. Sourcegraph´s Financial Controller´s Signature
    Email: desene@sourcegraph.com

 A detailed step by step guide can be found here: [Signature Process](https://docs.google.com/document/d/1ZyD-sWphRdJkzz5fo-aI2pOGv5ZnxABj4v2VWfmqIcc/edit)

 #### Can we allow the Customer to submit and initiate the contract signature on their end?

 Although we loose visibility and control over the signature process (specilly during Quarter End), the Customer can initiate the signature process.
-Please send them the Order Form in PDF format with Deal Desk´s stamp on it.
-You can request the stamped document in our #deal-desk channel, or send a stamp request through a Docusign envelope.
+Please send them the Order Form in PDF format with Deal Desk's stamp on it.

 #### Is there any minimum package amount for seats increments?

 When signing an Order Form, the lowest package size should be 5 users.
 We should not sell additional seats in increments of 1 user for several reasons:

 - Customer experience: Customers that are billed too frequently will have a poor customer experiece.
-- Time: Every expansion deal requires admin processing time for both the Sales and Finance teams, so we should not go though the operational process to just bill the customer for 1 user.
+- Time: Every expansion deal requires admin processing time for both the Sales and Finance teams, so we should not go though the operational process to bill the customer for 1 user.
 - Stretegy: We want to land small and grow fast, so allowing True-Ups in increments of 1 seat does not help us expand.

 #### For soft cap expansion deals, do I require a signed Order Form?
 What documents do I need to book the opportunity?